terrestris/d3-util/README.md

 * `tickPadding`: the tick padding
 * `tickSize`: the tick size

+A note on line charts: you can have multiple y axes here.
+Using the line chart axis references you can have some lines correspond to one y axis and some lines correspond to another y axis.
+As noted above, you still need to use the same x axis for all lines (else the chart would supposedly be confusing anyway).

 ## Development

 If you want to contribute, you can build the project like this: